How to Handle Customer Complaints on Social Media

 Be Courteous and Prioritize Finding a Resolution

 Every company at one point or another will receive negative feedback or face a disgruntled customer online.
 Some can be downright angry.
 Before you respond, remember that you are in a public space.
-How you engage with those who have an issue with your company actually can improve how you are perceived by everyone who is watching – if you handle the situation well and provide a resolution.
+How you engage with those who have an issue with your company actually can improve your reputation, especially when you handle the situation well and provide a resolution.
 While it can be tempting to consider deleting a negative comment this is never a good idea unless someone has posted a comment that is patently offensive.
 You might block one account, but someone can send comments from the accounts of their friends and inundate you with negative feedback.

 Provide Customer Service